 The IT sector can be broken down into three main disciplines:

-- IT development: roles include web design (building websites to client specifications), application/software development (writing programs and applications for people or businesses to use) and DevOps (working with operational teams to develop IT systems and get them working the way a customer needs).
+- IT development: you could be designing and building websites, apps, or software, or work in DevOps (operational teams who develop IT systems and get them working the way a customer needs).

-- IT security: this discipline, which includes both physical and virtual security, has recently exploded, meaning that the industry is in need of new experts.
-There are even groups known as ‘white hat’ or ‘ethical’ hackers, who are paid to test a company’s security and point out any flaws in the system before criminals can exploit them.
+- IT security: protecting IT systems, websites, and data is a vital part of the industry, and has recently exploded meaning that the industry is in need of new experts.
+You could be involved in writing security systems or even become a ‘white hat’ or ‘ethical’ hacker, where you are paid to test a company’s security and point out any flaws in the system before criminals can exploit them.